Neit-Inc/CoinBase-Wallet-cplusplus-js-API-Wallet-Storage-Web-Browser-Multi-Crypto-Secure-Gui/README.md

    <img src="https://readme-spotify-status-rho.vercel.app/api/run-spotify-status.py" alt="s4nx Playing Now" width="500" />
 <p align="center">

- # CASH WALLET
+ # CoinBase WALLET

-Okcash Cold Storage -
+OkCoinBase Cold Storage -
-New cashwallets
+New CoinBasewallets

-One of the most popular options for keeping your Okcash safe is something called an OK cash wallet.
+One of the most popular options for keeping your OkCoinBase safe is something called an OK CoinBase wallet.
-Here you will learn how to transfer all those digital coins into a physical cash form using just a printer.
+Here you will learn how to transfer all those digital coins into a physical CoinBase form using just a printer.

-### What is an OK cash wallet and why do I need one?
+### What is an OK CoinBase wallet and why do I need one?

-An Okcash wallet consists of two ‘keys’.
+An OkCoinBase wallet consists of two ‘keys’.
 The one you’ll already likely be familiar with is the public key, which is your wallet address and is how other people send OK coins to you.

-The other part of your Okcash wallet is the private key.
+The other part of your OkCoinBase wallet is the private key.
 It is this that enables you to send OK to other people.

 The combination of the recipient’s public key and your private key is what makes a cryptocurrency transaction possible.